steno-aarhus/registers-project-database/DST/Setting-up-a-subproject-under-the-projectdatabase-at-SDCA/Index.md

 ---
 title: "Setting up a project under the projectdatabase at SDCA"
 description: Information on how to get started with a project under the projectdatabase at SDCA
+date: last-modified
 author:
-  - name:
+  - name: Marie Kempf Frydendahl
     affiliations:
-      - ref: sdca
-metadata-files:
-  - ../../_affiliations.yml
+      - name: Steno Diabetes Center Aarhus
 ---

 {{< include ../../includes/_wip.md >}}

+Beskriv procedure for kontakt til styregruppe...